 UW Health Physical and Occupational Therapy - Purchase Equipment

-Pre-op Instructions for Purchase of Equipment You Will Need at Discharge
+Pre-op Information for Purchase of Equipment

 After your hip replacement, there are special precautions you will need to follow in order to protect your hip.
 Lifetime hip precautions may be needed to prevent hip dislocation, or popping the ball out of the socket.
 In most cases you should follow these rules: